kyletolle/colorado_voter_information_processor/README.md

 - `-d` - `--skip-zip-downloads`: Skip downloading the zip files from the web, because they are already saved locally.
 Useful with the `-e` option.
+- `-x`, - `--skip-zip-extracts`: Skip extracting the zip files, because they have already been extracted.
 - `-e` - `--skip-zip-deletes`: Skip deleting the zip files, because you want to keep them saved locally.
 Useful with the `-d` option.